Top 10 SEO Tips

 1. Keyword Selection

-The language you use in your business everyday can be very different from the keywords your target audience actually uses when performing search queries.
-Using SEO technology and tools, a search engine placement specialist can supply data on:
+The language you use in your business every day can be very different from the keywords your target audience actually uses when performing search queries.

 Correct use and analysis of the data helps you target the most optimal keyword phrases that:

-• Are relevant to your goals in attracting the right audience
+• Are relevant to your goals in attracting the right audience.

-• Receive a high number of queries
+• Receive a high number of queries.

-• Have achievable results in comparison to the competition
+• Have achievable results in comparison to the competition.

 2. Inbound Links

-Smart website owners continually seek high-quality, well-earned inbound links.
+Smart website owners continually seek high-quality, well-earned inbound links

-Google uses this algorithm as one of its main factors in determining website placement even today.
-While the methods for obtaining high quality links to your website has changed dramatically over the past few years, the process is still important and possible with the right “white hat” practices.
-Good search engine optimization firms include a link campaign as part of their SEO package, but the wise website owner will continue to obtain links throughout the site’s existence.
+Google still uses this algorithm today (though it’s a lot more complex) in determining website placement.
+While the methods for obtaining high quality links to your website have changed dramatically over the past few years, the process is still important and possible with the right white hat practices.

-Searching for businesses online has far surpassed the use of Yellow Pages, and it’s absolutely free to make your business visible in local search!
-When your organization is listed in Google and Bing Maps, your listing gets higher priority on placement lists when the keywords entered are accompanied by your city name.
-For example, searching on “car tires Grand Rapids Michigan” would bring up tire dealers in Grand Rapids, Michigan that had claimed and verified their business in Google My Business; their placement would come before tire dealers that have not done so.
-When a user visits Google Maps directly (not through the general Google search window), the Google Maps simulates a phonebook directory.
-Some of its features include:
+For example, searching on “car tires Grand Rapids Michigan” would bring up tire dealers in Grand Rapids, Michigan that have claimed and verified their business in Google Business Profile; their placement would come before tire dealers that have not done so.
+When a user visits Google Maps directly (not through the general Google search window), Google Maps simulates a phone book directory.

-• Providing a map directly to your organization based on the address(es) you submit
+• Providing a map directly to your organization based on the address(es) you submit (which can be embedded on your website)

-• Allowing multiple location listings
+• Allowing multiple location listings.

-• Providing a link to your website
+• Providing a link to your website.

-• Displaying pertinent information including hours of operation
+• Displaying pertinent information, including hours of operation.

 4. Useful Content is King

-Search engines rank websites higher when they provide useful information.
+Search engines rank websites higher when they provide useful information

-The Internet became what it is today in part because of the mindset behind its original proponents that the net represent a resource to freely share information.
+The Internet became what it is today in part because of the initial mindset that it should be a resource to freely share information.
 A site that simply sells items or advertises a business generally ranks lower than a similar site that also provides useful information.
-Some examples of providing good information include:

-• A real estate site including tips on buying a home
+• A real estate site including tips on buying a home.

-• A veterinarian including information on when it’s important to bring your dog to the vet and when your dog could be treated from home
+• A veterinarian including information on when it’s important to bring your dog to the vet and when your dog could be treated from home.

-• A grocery store offering hints about selecting the best tasting or ripest melon
+• A grocery store offering hints about selecting the best-tasting or ripest melon.

-Content does not always mean more text either.
+Content does not always mean more text, either.
 Useful content can be included in images, video, questionnaires, and more.
 Providing useful information is just one more way to gain the trust of your customers and give them confidence in your business – and this is exactly what the search engines want to see.
-If your website ranking isn’t what you think it should be, try sharing some of your knowledge!

 5. Fresh, Updated Content

-Websites that are updated on a consistent basis get extra points from search engines.
+Websites that are updated on a consistent basis get extra points from search engines

 Too many website owners budget for their website design and development as a one-time expense.
 Bad idea!
 Stale information isn’t helpful to anyone.
 Would you enjoy reading advertisements from a newspaper that’s six months old?
-Or enjoy going to the grocery store and finding dust on the products?
+Or going to the grocery store and finding dust on the products?
 Your target audience and search engines don’t either.
-Some simple suggestions for keeping content new and fresh:

 • If you currently email a newsletter to clients, save the space in their email boxes and publish it online instead.
 You can still send the email, but instead of the entire newsletter, include a link to the online version.
 You will also get more website traffic.